Lonewolfenrir/FunSec/README.md

 wget https://github.com/fmaguire/WoLFPSort/archive/master.zip
 ```

 You should receive a zip file.
-To unzip the file use the following command line:
+To unzip the file use the following command:

 ```
 unzip FILE.zip